-- Charge Person: Inform staff about the role of the support person and appropriate interaction with the patient and the support person. - Staff and Physicians: - a.
-Should not remove a patient from his/her support person without the patient's permission and consent unless there are medical reasons for the separation. - b.
+Staff and Physicians:

+- a.
+Should not remove a patient from their support person without the patient's permission and consent unless there are medical reasons for the separation; - b.
 If a health care provider refuses to provide care to the patient with the support person present, alternative arrangements will be made for the patient to receive care and this will be documented in the patient's health record.